notsanidhyak/notsanidhyak/README.md

 - 💻 I'm also the UI/UX volunteer at Google DSC IIITV

-- ❓ Ask me about anything related to OpenCV and Python
+- ❓ Ask me about anything related to OpenCV and ML/DL

 - ⚡ Fun fact: "Sab moh maya hai!"